JoeyEamigh/react-native-text-recognition/README.md

 # React-Native-Text-Recognition

-Text recognition utilizing the Vision framework on iOS and Firebase ML on Android
+Very basic text recognition utilizing the Vision framework on iOS and Firebase ML on Android

 ## Installation